victor23daw2/bike-store-challenge/README.md

 - Remove items from the cart.
 - Use the admin panel to:
   - Create new products and options
-  - Associate options with products
+  - Associate options with products.
 - Options out of stock are disabled in the dropdown.

 Everything works without login or accounts to keep the flow quick and simple.